 Arrow of Fire

-Dreamed 1100/8/1 by Anselm, the Archbishop of Canterbury, and others
+Dreamed 1100/8/1 by Anselm, the Archbishop of Canterbury, King William Rufus, and an anonymous monk

 By the impiety and injustice of [King] William Rufus, Anselm, the Archbishop of Canterbury, was driven into exile, and remained there till he saw, in a vision of the night, that all the saints of England were complaining to the Most High of the tyranny of King William, who was destroying his churches.
 And God said, "Let Alban, the proto-martyr of the English, come hither;" and he gave him an arrow which was on fire, saying, "behold the death of the man of whom you complain before me."
 And the blessed Alban, receiving the arrow, said, "And I will give it to a wicked spirit, an avenger of sins;" and saying thus he threw it down to earth, and it flew through the air like a comet.
 And immediately Archbishop Anselm perceived in the spirit that the king, having been shot by an arrow, died that night.